 Both sets of instructions are unique to each brain donation.

-Please share with us the following info:
+These forms will ask that you share with us the following info:

 - The name of the healthcare agent or next-of-kin who will give consent for the brain donation and his/her contact information;